codio-content/Javascript_Maze-Decomposition_variables/.guides/content/String-Arithmetic-9ad4.md

 Here we are creating 2 variables, `firstName` and `LastName`.
 We are then adding these together to give another string `fullName` the other variables joined together.

+## Play
+Play with the code on the left and do your own experiments.

 ## Another example
 You can use as many `+` as you like.
 Look at this example.